Do I need a lawyer if I’m involved in a train accident?

 Yes, railroad companies are required by law to use the highest standard of care to see that its passengers travel safely.

-Yes, the Federal Employers Liability Act (FELA) provides for certain exceptions that make it possible make a claim against railroad even if you're an employee.
+Yes, the Federal Employers Liability Act (FELA) provides for certain exceptions that make it possible to make a claim against the railroad even if you're an employee.

 All the crew members of a passenger or freight train are held to a high standard of safety and have an obligation to be vigilant at public crossings.
 In some cases, the train may be required to slow down at a public crossing during local hazardous conditions such as fog, rain, blowing snow, or other instances of limited visibility.